zainpay/zainpay-nodejs-sdk/README.md

 - **publicKey** - This is your public key, which can be found on your [dashboard](https://zainpay.ng/merchant/dashboard/settings).
 - **serviceType** - This is the service you want to use, for example, `CREATE_VIRTUAL_ACCOUNT`.
 - **sandbox** - This is a boolean value, if set to true, it will use the [sandbox](https://sandbox.zainpay.ng/) API, if set to false, it will use the [production(live)](https://api.zainpay.ng/) API.
-- **data** - This is the data you want to send to the API, for example, the payload for creating a virtual account.
+- **data** - This is the data you want to post as a payload, for example, the payload for creating a virtual account.
-- **params** - This is the data you want to send to the API, for example, the payload for getting a virtual account.
+- **params** - This is the params you want querying the strings, for example, the params for getting a virtual account.

 - For more information about the services exposed by the SDK, please refer to the [documentation](https://zainpay.ng/developers/).